caterinadebortoli/devops/README.md

 Task 3: Automate the test to validate the function for the future

 Task 4: Document the usage of your script so everybody can use it

+Fill the [YAML Parameter file](Userstory3.2/parameters.yaml) to use your own parameters.

+Run the command

+                  ./createconnectedIoTHub.ps1

 #### Userstory 4: